mpacek/React-App-Email/README.md

 ## Heroku Deployment Checklist ##

-Push to master brach to automaticly deploy Heroku application
+Push to master branch to automaticly deploy Heroku application

 ### 1. Dynamic Port Binding ###
 Heroku tells us which port our app will use, so we need to make sure we listen to the port they tell us to